DDataAly/Python/README.md

-Depositary for all things Python.
+Depositary for all things Python